Legislators playing with fire at students' expense • The Louisville Cardinal

 By Brooke Moody–

-Earning a college degree is for the birds – or in this case, dogs – according to the Kentucky legislators.
+Earning a college degree is for the birds – or in this case, dogs – according to the Kentucky legislators who pass Senate Bill 12 57 to 35.
 And students across the state should be outraged.

 On Jan.
 5 Senate Bill 12 debuted in the Senate as a bill dealing with dog ownership, but by day’s end it gave legal authority to Gov. Matt Bevin’s abolishment of U of L’s board of trustees.